Old Bulatukan, Mindanao Island

 - June 2010

-- As of June 2010 Ferdie reports that the micro-hydro power station is in operation 24-hours per day, but there is a down time of about 24 hours per month for inspection and servicing.
-The coffee...
+- Ferdie Marcelo reports that the micro-hydro power station is in operation 24 hours per day, but there is a down time of about 24 hours per month for inspection and servicing.
+The coffee trees have...

 - October 2009

-- As of October 2009 the nursery has been completed and, with the help of about 25 Manobo households, it now houses abaca and coffee tree seedlings that will be transferred into the watershed area.
+- The nursery has been completed and, with the help of about 25 Manobo households, it now houses abaca and coffee tree seedlings that will be transferred into the watershed area.

 - August 2009

-- As of August 2009 field representative Ferdie Marcelo reports that the community is now being supplied with 10 kilowatts of electricity 24 hours a day from the micro-hydro power station.
-The mood...
+- ield representative Ferdie Marcelo reports that the community is now being supplied with 10 kilowatts of electricity 24 hours a day from the micro-hydro power station.
+The mood in the community is...

 - June 2009

-- As of April 2009 construction of the weir/intake, headrace canal, forebay tank, pressure pipes and power house were completed.
-The turbine was also finished being manufactured and is being...
+- Construction of the weir/intake, headrace canal, forebay tank, pressure pipes and power house was completed in April.
+The turbine was also manufactured and delivery to the site is being scheduled....

 - January 2009